-- Online help is provided with the Help button.
-You can also click any blue text to get more information about that concept or input field. - The cluster state is shown visually for instant recognition of status, problems, and failovers. - The state is updated dynamically for continuous system monitoring. - All inputs are checked for correct syntax before attempting to change the cluster database information.
-In every task, the cluster configuration will not update until you click OK.
+- The cluster state is shown visually for instant recognition of status, problems, and failovers. - The state is updated dynamically for continuous system monitoring. - All inputs are checked for correct syntax before attempting to change the cluster database information.

-- Tasks and tasksets take you step-by-step through configuration and management operations, making actual changes to the cluster database as the you perform a task. - The graphical tools can be run securely and remotely on any computer that has a Java virtual machine, including Windows[®] computers and laptops.
+- Active guides take the user step-by-step through configuration and management operations, making actual changes to the cluster database as the user performs a task. - The graphical tools can be run securely and remotely on any computer that has a Java virtual machine, including Windows[®] and Macintosh[®] computers and laptops.